jostylr/role-dnd-hybrid/src/data.md

 cumulative.
 You need to cast with at least one hand free as magic flows through the hands.

-Spread Druidcraft as cantrip starter
+Spread Druidcraft as cantrip starter, prestidigation, Thaumaturgy,

-Elemental Weapon across domains
+Elemental Weapon across domains, Protection from Energy, Absorb Elements, Elemental Bane

 ### Fire